 11.4 Crisis Standards of Care

-The standard of care generally refers to the duty owed by health care practitioners to their patients.
-Crisis standards of care (CSC), on the other hand, have been defined by the Institute of Medicine (IOM) as a “substantial change in usual healthcare operations and the level of care it is possible to deliver … justified by specific circumstances and … formally declared by a state government in recognition that crisis operations will be in effect for a sustained period.”
-IOM (Institute of Medicine).
-2009.
-Guidance for Establishing Standards of Care for Use in Disaster Situations: A Letter Report.
-Washington, DC: The National Academies Press.
-A formal declaration that CSC are in operation enables specific legal/regulatory powers and protections for healthcare providers as they work to treat as many patients as possible with limited resources.
+The standard of care generally refers to the duty owed by healthcare practitioners to their patients.
+Crisis standards of care (CSC) are defined by the Institute of Medicine (IOM) as a “substantial change in usual healthcare operations and the level of care it is possible to deliver … justified by specific circumstances and … formally declared by a state government in recognition that crisis operations will be in effect for a sustained period.”
+See Guidance for Establishing Standards of Care for Use in Disaster Situations: A Letter Report.
+A formal declaration that CSC are in operation enables specific legal/regulatory powers and protections for healthcare providers working to treat as many patients as possible with limited resources.

 11.4.1 Institute of Medicine Guidance

-The IOM has issued various guidance documents related to crisis standards of care since 2009:
+The IOM has issued various guidance documents related to crisis standards of care since 2009, including:

 - Guidance for Establishing Standards of Care for Use in Disaster Situations: A Letter Report (2009).
 Washington, DC: The National Academies Press.